joeax/LearnAI-DesigningandArchitectingIntelligentAgents/06-final_case/readme.md

 ## Exercise

 Using what you've learned throughout the course, develop a potential bot design and architecture.
+Think about the bot design and what four problems you would like the bot to solve.
+Next, come up with a LUIS schema design that will help you address the problems.
+Finally, come up with an architecture and what other services/enhancements you could integrate.
 Your group should be ready to present.
 Your presentation should basically be a combination of all of the activities you've completed prior to now, except now for Contoso Vineyards.